Mateusz-Dobrzynski/matura/README.md

 Since the other two revolve around MS Excel and Access, they are not included in this repository.

 ## Repository structure
-- `YYYY-MM` – solutions of tasks present in exam sheets from previous years:
+- `sheets` – solutions of tasks present in exam sheets from previous years:
   - [An official list of exam sheets (2015 formula and newer)](https://www.oke.poznan.pl/cms,108,arkusze.htm?p=0)
   - [Older exam sheets](https://www.oke.poznan.pl/cms,548,arkusze.htm)
   - _[arkusze.pl](https://arkusze.pl/informatyka-matura-poziom-rozszerzony/)_ – a comprehensive list of all exam sheets from a given subject